 In 1843 she set out on her own as a traveling preacher.
 God, she said, had given her a new name: Sojourner Truth.
 As was common in that era, religious fervor led her into association with reformers who hoped to create a better world.
 Tall, gaunt, and commanding, she lent her powerful talents as a speaker to the antislavery movement.
 When she happened upon a women’s rights convention, she made that her cause as well.
 Illiterate all her life, she spoke more often among whites than her own people.
 Her homely eloquence and native wit disarmed hostile crowds.

-At the Civil War’s end she worked as counselor to the newly freed slaves who gathered in Washington.
+At the Civil War’s end, she worked as counselor to the newly freed enslaved people who gathered in Washington.
 Hoping to aid in their transition to freedom, she circulated a petition for public lands to be set aside in the West for a “Negro state.”
-She continued to speak, proclaiming God’s love and the rights of the disadvantaged.
+Shen continued to speak, proclaiming God’s love and the rights of the disadvantaged.